 - A complete undergraduate repertory list in the principal performing area.

 - Scores from the GRE taken within the last five years.
 Anticipated scores for an entering student are 300 (1000 if taken prior to August 2011) on the GRE verbal and quantitative combined and 3.5 on the analytical writing.
-Contact Graduate Secretary if you have a valid MAT score.
+Contact the Graduate Secretary if you have a valid MAT score.

-- COMMERCIAL MUSIC APPLICANTS ONLY: As a part of the application process, all students applying for admission to the MM in Commercial Music must submit a recording.
+- COMMERCIAL MUSIC APPLICANTS ONLY: As a part of the application process, all students applying for admission to the MM in Commercial Music must submit a pre-screening recording.
 This recording must be submitted and approved prior to scheduling an interview and live audition.
 Details of the recording requirement are available here.

 C. Additionally, School of Music Applicants must: